-Barriers to entry are low in the Fast-food Service Eating Places Industry in China, particularly for independent operators that do not utilize special equipment and that are small-scale.
+Barriers to entry are low in the Fast-Food Restaurant industry in China, particularly for independent operators that do not utilize special equipment and that are small-scale.

 Enterprises engaged in chain/multi-establishment operations meet slightly higher barriers to entry, including the need for higher technology and therefore equipment, investment in better eating environments, advertisement costs for brand establishment, increasing competition, and related factors.
 These, however, account for a relatively small number of total enterprises.